-St. Cecilia School has three essential funding sources each year: 1) tuition; 2) the parish subsidy; and, 3) fundraising.
+St. Cecilia School has three essential funding sources each year: 1) tuition; 2) the parish investment; and, 3) fundraising.
 Because tuition covers only part of the total cost of education, parents must be actively involved in terms of fundraising and personal commitment in order to benefit their children and the school.
-One way in which those who receive the subsidized rate of tuition show their appreciation for the parish subsidy is by participating in the Coffee & Donuts Program (p.
-32), as well as other parish ministries.